lVlrChris/CM-IFTTT/README.md

 $ node index.js
 ```
 #### 1.3 Sending your first GET request
-After running the server, you can validate if you are using a correct key by sending the following request:
+After running the server, you can validate the use of a correct key by sending the following request:
 ```
 Method: GET
 Endpoint URL: localhost:3000/api/ifttt/v1/status